MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_synchronizationobjectinfo2.md

 ### -field MonitoredFence

 A structure that contains information about a monitored fence.
-If the <b>Type</b> member is equal to <b>D3DDDI_MONITORED_FENCE</b>, the union in <b>D3DDDI_SYNCHRONIZATIONOBJECTINFO2</b> holds a <b>MonitoredFence</b> structure.
+If the **Type** member is equal to **D3DDDI_MONITORED_FENCE**, the union in **D3DDDI_SYNCHRONIZATIONOBJECTINFO2** holds a **MonitoredFence** structure.

 Supported starting with Windows 10.

 ### -field MonitoredFence.InitialFenceValue [in]

 A 64-bit value that specifies the initial fence value.

 Supported starting with Windows 10.

 ### -field MonitoredFence.FenceValueCPUVirtualAddress [out]

 A read-only mapping of the fence value for the CPU.
 This is a user mode address readable from the process that created the monitored fence object.
-For 32 bit platforms that support 64 bit atomic reads via methods such as <code>InterlockedCompareExchange64(pointer,0,0)</code>, the mapping will be made read-write instead of read-only to avoid an access violation during the interlocked operation.
-Depending on the value of <b>No64BitAtomics</b> cap, this address points to either a 32 bit or a 64 bit underlying value.
+For 32 bit platforms that support 64 bit atomic reads via methods such as ```InterlockedCompareExchange64(pointer,0,0)```, the mapping will be made read-write instead of read-only to avoid an access violation during the interlocked operation.
+Depending on the value of **No64BitAtomics** cap, this address points to either a 32 bit or a 64 bit underlying value.

 Supported starting with Windows 10.

 ### -field MonitoredFence.FenceValueGPUVirtualAddress [out]

 A read-write mapping of the fence value for the GPU.
 A driver can signal a new fence value by inserting a GPU write command for this address into a command buffer, and the DirectX graphics kernel will unblock waiters for this fence object value.
-Depending on the value of <b>No64BitAtomics</b> cap, this address points to either a 32 bit or a 64 bit underlying value.
+Depending on the value of **No64BitAtomics** cap, this address points to either a 32 bit or a 64 bit underlying value.

 Supported starting with Windows 10.